jinyoung-lim/cs50/README.md

 ## Getting Started

 ### Prerequisites
-In order to run these problem sets, install "CS50 Library for C" from https://github.com/cs50/libcs50.
+In order to run these problem sets, either
+1) install "CS50 Library for C" from https://github.com/cs50/libcs50, or
+2) use cs50.io

 ## Acknowledgements
 * Professor David Malan and all the CS50 staffs